 Insurance & Reinsurance

-- Advising on an eight-figure coverage dispute arising from the supply of allegedly defective components to a major infrastructure project.
+- Advising an insurer on an eight-figure coverage dispute arising from the supply of allegedly defective components to a major infrastructure project.

-- Advising on a six-figure coverage dispute concerning a product liability policy.
+- Advising an insurer on a six-figure coverage dispute concerning a product liability policy.

-- Advising on both coverage and recovery in a series of claims arising from structural defects warranties for new dwellings.
+- Advising an insurer on both coverage and recovery in a series of claims arising from structural defects warranties for new dwellings.

 William is a member of the British Insurance Law Association.